 Asian investment at the northern border

 The Mexican northern border region, especially Tijuana, has experienced high levels of foreign investment in the last few decades, mainly from Asia.
 According to a diplomat, Tijuana is home to more than 40 Chinese companies, including Hisense, a renowned multinational tech corporation.
-Japanese companies have also established in Baja California to manufacture electronics, automotive pieces, and medical devices.
+Japanese companies have also been established in Baja California to manufacture electronics, automotive pieces, and medical devices.
 Investment from South Korea and other Asian countries has also resulted in factories, production lines, and distribution centers being built in cities like Tijuana, Ciudad Juárez, Saltillo, and Monterrey.

 Thor Salayandía, president of the Border Business Block, shared that Trump's announcement regarding possible tariffs has created uncertainty in Mexican automotive and maquiladora industries' value chain.
 This threatens both assembly companies and providers of auto parts and components.
-This situation could directly affect local economies, as thousands of jobs depend on the production and export to the United States.
+This situation could directly affect local economies, as thousands of jobs depend on production and export to the United States.

 Impact on jobs and the regional economy